WarwickCIM/backfillz-py/meeting-notes.md

 - labels on "joining segments" to right of y-axis
 - additional x-axis above density plots

+## Design topics
+- Improve class-oriented design to avoid dependency on magic numbers assigned to subplot axes by Plotly

 ## Still to do:
 - make a pass over R code to check for minor details, e.g. viz settings